C-Tully/dotNetDesignPatterns/README.md

-The following REPO contains code relative to design patterns for C#.
+# The following repo contains code relative to design patterns for C#.